xexyl/sgit/README.md

 `-t` option.
 With verbosity level >= 1 it will show which `sed` command is being tested.

+If you require the `-z` option to `git ls-files` use `-0`.
+This will force the script to also use `xargs -0` which means your `xargs` must allow that option.
+This is not enabled by default for a variety reasons including because POSIX does not require `-0` to `xargs(1)`.
+This option has not been tested well and has only been added in case someone needs it.
+The debug output does not quote files with spaces or other unsafe characters either.

 See the usage below or run `sgit` by itself (or with the `-h` option) to see the rest of the options.